TorzsaCristian/MissionSanta/README.md

 # MissionSanta
 Mission Santa was out team Hackathon entry for Polihack 2015.
-We won first place with this project.
+We won first place with this project.<br>
+Project made in LibGDX game engine.
 <br>
 <br>
 Screenshots: